Wondering if there are fun things to do in Lake Havasu in Winter?

 When I heard this I chuckled a little and immediately started humming George Strait’s 1986 chart-topper “Oceanfront Property in Arizona”.
 Technically the sandy lakeshore is a beach but there are no seaside beaches in Arizona.

-Although the water is a bit cold for swimming at Lake Havasu in winter, fishing is still a popular thing to do.
+Although the water is a bit cold for swimming at Lake Havasu, fishing is still one of the popular things to do in Lake Havasu during winter.

 The rocky shore and submerged rock piles at Lake Havasu make great habitat for fresh water fish.